 Note: As of December 2021, the SPF Dolphin Strategy is under review.
-Interim management arrangements have been added while the review is progressing, details of which can be found in the SPF concession conditions on the AFMA website.
+Interim management arrangements have been added while the review is progressing, details of which can be found in the SPF concession conditions on the AFMA website (or 'Commercial fishers' - 'resources' - 'concession holders and sfr conditions')

-Further detail on the management responses is in the SPF Dolphin Strategy on the AFMA website ('Environment and Research' - 'Protected species management' - 'Small Pelagic Fishery Dolphin Mitigation Strategy').
+Further detail on the management responses is in the SPF Dolphin Strategy on the AFMA website or ('fisheries-'small pelagic fishery-'fishery publications).